RexValkering/socialforcemodel/README.md

 This package contains a Python implementation of the Helbing-Molnár-Farkas-Vicsek Social Force Model.
 The code was created for a master thesis and is still in active development.

 Feel free to clone or fork.
-For questions regarding the model you can contact me at <myfullname> at gmail dot com.
+For questions regarding the model you can contact me at *[myfullname] at gmail dot com*.

 ### Installation